 The routing table above assumes you know the document type before calling OCR.
 In practice, you need a classifier upstream.

 Option 1: histogram-based classifier.
-Compute image-level features — text density, line spacing, presence of large non-text regions — and classify into archetypes with simple heuristics.
+Compute image-level features - text density, line spacing, presence of large non-text regions - and classify pages with simple heuristics.
 Fast, no GPU required, works for coarse routing.

 Option 2: lightweight vision model.
-Run a small vision model (or the first few layers of a larger one) to classify the page archetype.
+Run a small vision model (or the first few layers of a larger one) to classify the page type.
 More accurate than histograms, but adds latency and cost.

 Option 3: two-pass OCR.
 Run a fast model (GLM at 0.9s/page) first, then decide based on the output whether to re-run with a more accurate model.
 For example: if GLM output contains LaTeX-like sequences, re-run with Qianfan.

-The instavar.com OCR router uses a variant of option 1 combined with archetype-specific confidence thresholds.
+The instavar.com OCR router uses a variant of option 1 combined with page-type-specific confidence thresholds.
 For the implementation details and how this connects to the broader pipeline, see the hub page.

 FAQ